2024-present

 In Spring 2022, I designed and taught an advanced undergraduate seminar on contemporary architectural theory.
 379-AH Contemporary Architecture Criticism & Theory at the Maryland Institute College of Art (MICA).
 You can access the full syllabus here.

-A provocation co-authored with Julie Shapiro as Bad Little Brother.
+A provocation written with Julie Shapiro as Bad Little Brother.
 You can read the full text here.